ohpyupi/study.security-plus/authentication.md

   * Not appropriate for mobile

 ### Kerberos
-* A key distribution center and provides keys with certain time limits
+* A KDC (Key Distribution Center) and provides keys with certain time limits
 * Can be affected by NTP (Network Time Protocol)
+* KDC composes of Authentication Server and Ticket-granting Server

 ### Biometric Authentication
 * CER (Crossover Error Rate)